rlauer6/openbedrock/README.md

     HTML::Scrubber      ???
 BLM::Startup::Input  http://cpan.perl.org/modules/by-module/HTML
     IPC::Shareable      ???
 Bedrock::Apache::Bedrock http://cpan.perl.org/modules/by-module/IPC

-If you're installing Bedrock from a Debian .deb file or a RedHat rpm file, you should have success letting the package managers pull the dependencies for you.
-If you insist on doing this the hard way then you'll need to make sure you have the proper dependencies installed before proceeding.
+If you're installing Bedrock from a Debian `.deb` file or a RedHat `.rpm` file, you should have success letting the package managers pull the dependencies for you.
+If you insist on doing this the hard way then you'll need to make sure you have the proper dependencies installed before proceeding. _Assistance creating a CPAN module would be welcome._

 # Special Note Regarding Apache Versions

 Bedrock 2.x has been modified and tested to work primarily in conjunction with Apache 2.2 and later.
-If you REALLY want to make Bedrock 2.0 work with previous versions of Apache it can be done, however please note the following caveats:
+If you *REALLY* want to make Bedrock 2.x work with previous versions of Apache it can be done, however please note the following caveats:

-- Apache::Bedrock (2) under mod_perl 1 will not work as it has been
+- Apache::Bedrock (2) under `mod_perl` 1 will not work as it has been
 specifically modified to work with mod_perl 2.
-If this becomes an issue or a grassroots campaign is mounted, a replacement Apache::Bedrock that works with mod_perl 1 may be released in the future.
+If this becomes an issue or a grassroots campaign is mounted, a replacement Apache::Bedrock that works with `mod_perl` 1 may be released in the future.

 - Bedrock running as a CGI should work with no compatibility issues under Apache 1.x/2.0/2.2.

 - To run Bedrock 2.x under Apache 2.0.x you may want to make the following tweak after configure your site to work with Bedrock:

-  - remove the word "virtual" from the `bedrock.conf.in' file found in src/main/bedrock/config.This is necessary because Apache 2.0 lacks the virtual attribute on the handler and checks for existence before invoking the handler.
-This would resulting in a 404 error if the directory did not exist.
+    - remove the word "virtual" from the `bedrock.conf.in` file found in `src/main/bedrock/config`.
+This is necessary because Apache 2.0 lacks the `virtual` attribute on the handler and checks for existence before invoking the handler.
+This would result in a 404 error if the directory did not exist.

     Action        bedrock-cgi /cgi-bin/bedrock.cgi virtual

-  - remove the 'tag' directory in the /bedrock directory and replace this with an empty file:
+    - remove the `tag` directory in the `/bedrock` directory and replace this with an empty file:

     sudo rmdir /var/www/myvhost.com/htdocs/bedrock/tag
     sudo touch /var/www/myvhost.com/htdocs/bedrock/tag

-  - The "experimental" Bedrock framework will not work properly under mod_perl 1.0 since it relies on the 'virtual' attribute for an Apache handler introduced in Apache 2.2, although it "may" work with Bedrock running as a CGI handler.

 # Installing and Configuring a Bedrock Enabled Website

-Installing Bedrock "should be" a simple 2-step process.
+Installing Bedrock __should be__ a simple 2-step process.

 1. Install core-Bedrock